nagyistoce/hookops-lab/_posts/2017-02-06-working-with-rails.markdown

 If you’re drawing blanks right now, don’t fret because I’ve got your back.
 Just use the user stories and test cases written in RSPEC below…

-And ship TWO Ruby apps tonight:
+And ship TWO Ruby apps tonight: <a href="https://www.getdrip.com/forms/51176020/submissions/new" data-drip-show-form="51176020">**Download my RSpec test cases**</a>.

 There’s nothing more to read here.
 Download the test cases above and start modeling the pros tonight.
+You'll be glad you did.